isaiahdwest/utilityR/README.md

 - Calculate a confidence interval around the mean of a variable using `cf.int()`, using t-test or z-score critical values.

 ## Package Dependency
-- Check what dependencies an available package has with `package.dependencies("package")`
+- Check what dependencies that an available package has with `package.dependencies("package")`
 - install the dependencies for a package with `install.dependencies("package")`

 ## Extensions